The following FAQs provide Phase 4 specific information that is supplemental to the Human Subjects Research Phases Table.

 Remote informed consent may be proposed for new COVID-19 research or implemented for an existing protocol in response to the pandemic.
 Electronic consent may be proposed for in-person or remote consent.
 The ORI Outline of FDA Guidance for Industry: Use of Electronic Informed Consent in Clinical Investigations summarizes federal guidance and consideration of system security, identity verification, legally valid e-signatures, and the provision of subject copies.

-For options conducting remote consent for subjects who cannot travel or patients in isolation, see the UK ORI Remote Informed Consent Guidance or questions 10 & 11 in the FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Public Health Emergency.
+For options conducting remote consent for subjects who cannot travel or patients in isolation, see the UK ORI Remote Informed Consent Guidance.

 The University of Kentucky Center for Clinical and Translational Science (CCTS) has presented a REDCap mobile app and consent feature webinar.
 In addition, they have shared a video demo of their process for obtaining remote consent of UK COVID-19 Biobank participants using REDCap.